Juvenile Defense Lawyer in Jacksonville, FLDefending Florida Families Facing Juvenile Court Proceedings

 There may also be indirect consequences, including loss of access to scholarships, HUD housing, and other opportunities.
 The school board must be notified of certain adjudications, and some offenses may lead to expulsion from school.

 Florida juvenile adjudications may involve consequences for parents as well.
-The parents of a child involved in a delinquency proceeding may be required to take parenting classes, to perform community service along with their children, to make restitution, and to pay fees associated with detention care.
+The parents of a child involved in a juvenile crime proceeding may be required to take parenting classes, to perform community service along with their children, to make restitution, and to pay fees associated with detention care.

 If your child has been adjudicated delinquent, contact the firm of Lufrano Legal, P.A. to find out your rights and what your options may be.

 Protect Your Child and Yourself With a Juvenile Defense Lawyer

 The best way to protect a child (and his or her family) who has been accused of a crime is to work with an experienced Florida juvenile law attorney from the beginning.
-A knowledgeable juvenile defender can assist at every stage of the proceeding, including:
+A knowledgeable juvenile defense lawyer can assist at every stage of the proceeding, including:

 - The detention hearing, where an experienced juvenile court lawyer can fight to have the child released into your custody pending the adjudication hearing also known as a trial or resolution of the case;